fcostantini/resetera-gifthelper/README.md

 A userscript to improve GiftBot usage in ResetEra and MetaCouncil.
 All credit goes to PeteTNT for his [NeoGAF version](https://github.com/petetnt/neogaf-monkeybot).
 I merely adapted it and even copied most of this README.

-## Recomendation
+## Recommendation
 Increase your browser's local storage to around 10Mb.
-By default, most browsers use 5Mb which is not enough to save the entire list of games on Stean.
-I'm going to refactor the script to address but since it's not trivial increasing the storage size will do for now.
+By default, most browsers use 5Mb which is not enough to save the entire list of games on Steam.
+I'm going to refactor the script to address this but since it's not trivial increasing the storage size will do for now.

 ## Features
 - "In library" highlighting for raffles.